The often-overlooked St. Catherine’s Park in Lucan is one of my favourite parks in Dublin.

 Incredibly, St. Catherine’s Park can trace it’s origin way back to 1219 when land owned by the Order of St. Victor founded a monastery in the area.

-Many relics of the parks past can still be seen dotted around its grounds, as you’ll discover below.
+Many relics of the parks past can still be seen dotted around its grounds, as you’ll discover during your stroll.

 Unique flora and fauna